 The Church Council has appointed the Search Committee that will lead the next steps in our search for a new settled pastor.
 The goal was to select representatives from the broadest possible range of ages, backgrounds and responsibilities in the church.
 Here are the committee members (pictures coming soon)

-Jackie Dema, Louis Frost, Cathi Fuller, Lynn Grant, Caryl Hodges, Lucinda Ray, Melanie Sommers, Hilary Spaulding and Bob Spofford
+Jackie Dema, Louis Frost, Lynn Grant, Caryl Hodges, Lucinda Ray, Melanie Sommers, Hilary Spaulding and Bob Spofford

-Lynn Grant and Caryl Hodges will serve as Co-chairs; Lucinda Ray will be the Recoding Secretary; and Cathi Fuller has agreed to serve as Chaplain.
+Lynn Grant and Caryl Hodges will serve as Co-chairs, and Lucinda Ray will be the Recoding Secretary.

 The Search Committee will be formally commissioned by the congregation in our Worship Service on Sunday, October 6.